Clarivy/GameOfLife-Homework/README.md

 CellNeighbors GetNeighbors(const GameWorld *const game_world, const int x, const int y) const
 ```

-It returns a vector containing all of the neighbors of the cell at $(x, y)$.
-For example, （？）
+It returns a vector containing all of the neighbors of the cell at $(x, y)$ .

 - **_Parameters:_**